agsb/jelly/documents/LogicLoop.md

            } while (1);

-When grouping the code in dependence of state of loop, gives two pages, the page zero does opcode work, except for _begin_ forward and _again_ backwards;
+When grouping the code in dependence of state of loop, gives two modes, the normal mode does all opcodes but _begin_ and _again_.
+Those are executed by the loop mode, described as:

-When a _begin_ occurs and the data byte is zero, it's the end of the loop, so it must step forward to find the corresponding _again_;
+When a _begin_ occurs and the data byte is zero, it's the end of the loop, so it must step forward to find the corresponding _again_, and return to mode normal;

-When a _again_ occurs and the data byte is not zero, then it is not the end of the loop, so it must step backward to find the corresponding _begin_;
+When a _again_ occurs and the data byte is not zero, then it is not the end of the loop, so it must step backward to find the corresponding _begin_, and return to mode normal;

 ### Actions

 move code tape forward
 move code tape backward